Dhruv-Datta/Server-Usage-Log/README.md

 This usage log is written in powershell and is the flagship model of the usage log.
 Use this Usage Log if you have a multitude of users to manage.
 I would say you can set this up on an organization with 1 - 1000+ people.

 In order for this powershell script to be setup, we recommend the following setup process:
-1. create the csv files listed in the Server Usage Log 2.3 setup folder (log.csv, recentlog.csv, servers.csv)
+1. Download the csv files listed in the Server Usage Log 2.3 setup folder (log.csv, recentlog.csv, servers.csv)
-2.
+2. Download batch file that runs the powershell script.